-Lacquering the bore can make a shakuhachi play louder, with a more crisp tone color, and play more responsively.
-If a flute feels slow or lacks clarity than enough coats of lacquer can help.
-Whether any of these changes is desirable is up to each individual.
-A clear advantage of lacquer is that it hardly ever grows mold and if it does it’s easy to clean.
-Conversely, an un-lacquered natural bamboo bore can and will grow mold much more easily which requires periodic cleaning with distilled white vinegar.
-A few thin coats of lacquer is sufficient enough to greatly deter mold while having a minimal effect on the sound.
+Lacquering the bore with enough coats can make a shakuhachi play louder, with a more crisp tone color, and more responsively.
+Whether any of these changes are desirable is up to each individual.
+A clear advantage of lacquer is that it hardly ever grows mold and it’s easy to clean.
+Conversely, an un-lacquered natural bamboo bore can and will grow mold which requires periodic cleaning with distilled white vinegar.
+Very thin coats of lacquer are sufficient enough to greatly deter mold while having the least possible effect on the sound.